LUMBAR DISC HERNIATION

-When a herniated disc presses on nerve roots, it can cause pain, numbness, and weakness where the nerve(s) travels.
+When a herniated disc presses on nearby nerves, it can cause pain, numbness, and weakness where the nerve(s) travels.
 If it isn’t pressing on a nerve, you may only experience minor pain or even no pain at all.

 In severe cases, this condition can lead to a loss of bladder or bowel control.
 While this is rare, it can be an indication of a serious condition requiring immediate medical attention.

-When you come to Southwest Scoliosis Institute, your doctor will start by going over your medical history and performing a thorough physical examination, looking for any difficulty with walking or pain in the lower back.
-Furthermore, they may ask you to do a leg raise test to see if you are experiencing foot drop or other neurological symptoms.
+When you come to Southwest Scoliosis and Spine Institute, your doctor will start by going over your medical history and performing a thorough physical exam, looking for any difficulty walking or pain in the lower back.
+Furthermore, they may ask you to do a leg raise test to see if you are experiencing ‘foot drop’ or other neurological symptoms.

 The doctor will confirm a diagnosis of lumbar disc herniation using X-ray imaging, computed tomography (CT) scans, and/or magnetic resonance imaging (MRI).
 Because X-ray imaging can only show issues with the bones themselves and not the soft tissue, a CT or MRI scan may be necessary to confirm the condition.